-This morning was exciting…we ran our first kilometre!
-Lots of us had so much enthusiasm and determination- After we worked together to measure the distance using the trundle wheel we realised that a kilometre is a long way!
+This morning was exciting…we ran our first mile!
+Lots of us had so much enthusiasm and determination- After we worked together to measure the distance using the trundle wheel we realised that a mile is a long way!
 It’s an impressive 4 times around the yellow path.

 It was hard work but the children found this much easier than the staff imagined they would.